-Figure 10 shows the combined structure of the attribute classes realized from the ISO 19152 LADM model.
+Figure 12 shows the combined structure of the attribute classes realized from the ISO 19152 LADM model.
 The Rights, Responsibilities and Restrictions provide guidance on how to define attributes that are included in the Feature Catalogue attributes as described in Figure 2.
-Each Right, Responsibility, and Restriction will be included in the Feature Catalogue as a separate simple or complex attribute.
-The structure shown in Figure 9 for S121_RRR can then be constructed as a complex attribute.
+Each Right, Responsibility, and Restriction will be included in the Feature Feature Catalogue as a separate simple or complex attribute.